 Initiative > Epic > Story.

-Below stories, you can have sub-tasks directly in Jira.
+Below stories, you can have sub-tasks directly in JIRA applications.
 Subtasks are not explicitly represented in Portfolio, but they are considered for aggregated progress tracking and reporting.
-The structure is orthogonal to Jira projects, so you can pull data from multiple Jira projects into one Portfolio plan.
+The structure is orthogonal to JIRA applications projects, so you can pull data from multiple JIRA applications projects into one portfolio plan.
 Additionally, the issues can be assigned to themes (which typically will represent higher-level business objectives or resource investment buckets).
 While themes are the highest-level items, they don't actually represent an extra level in the hierarchy since the items within an initiative can contribute to different themes.

 An initiative groups epics and stories into larger chunks of work.
 Initiatives typically span multiple releases, with intermediate deliveries along the way.
 Business initiatives will typically encompass substantial scope and investment, and will represent the level of granularity approved by and reported to top management.
-Initiatives don't have a direct, binding relation to Jira projects.
-In many cases, the epics and stories grouped to an initiative live in multiple Jira projects.
+Initiatives don't have a direct, binding relation to JIRA applications projects.
+In many cases, the epics and stories grouped to an initiative live in multiple JIRA applications projects.
 In other cases, all the issues for an initiative might be in one dedicated project.

-Yes it does, the data in Portfolio for Jira is implicitly cross-project data, with issues originating from potentially multiple Jira projects.
+Yes it does, the data in Portfolio for JIRA is implicitly cross-project data, with issues originating from potentially multiple JIRA applications projects.

 Status and roll-up progress is always up-to-date .
 Other changes such as resolving an issue or remaining estimates being changed don't automatically reflect in the plan.
 These require you to do an explicit update.
 The reason for this is to make it very transparent which changes are happening to your plan.
 By going to Plan > Update from date you will get a list of suggested changes (issues being completed, or remaining estimates being changed), which you then can confirm in bulk.
 When teams work in iterations, the recommendation is to do this update after each sprint to have an up-to-date view based on the work the teams have accomplished.